Three reasons to go active for next generation property

 A final thought

 Two key fundamental advantages of an active fund over an ETF are diversification and cost.
 For example, an active fund has the ability to participate in new issuance of equity such as placings.
 Over the past couple of years in particular, this has been a big boon.
 Since inception in 2019, the VT Gravis UK Listed Property (PAIF) Fund has participated in no fewer than 25 placings, investing c. £15.1 million and, by doing so, made savings of 145bps for investors.
-This equates to more than 30bp in savings a year i.e. just shy of half of the Fund’s annual management charge (AMC) of 70bp.
+This equates to more than 30bp in savings a year i.e. just under half of the Fund’s annual management charge (AMC) of 70bp.

 In terms of diversification, buyers presume when buying an ETF that they will receive a fully diversified portfolio.
 However, we have seen UK ETF portfolios with a weighting close to 1/5 of the entire product invested in just one company - namely SEGRO.
 We at Gravis like SEGRO and believe the company has a terrific portfolio of properties but believe such a high weighting is giving up an investor’s one free lunch: diversification!